hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_route.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for Virtual Hub Route Table.
+* `route_table_id` - (Required) The ID of the Virtual Hub Route Table to link this route to.
 Changing this forces a new resource to be created.

-* `virtual_hub_id` - (Required) The ID of the Virtual Hub within which this route table should be created.
+* `name` - (Required) The name which should be used for this route.
 Changing this forces a new resource to be created.

-* `labels` - (Optional) List of labels associated with this route table.

-* `route` - (Optional)  A `route` block as defined below.

----

-An `route` block exports the following:

-* `name` - (Required) The name which should be used for this route.

 * `destinations` - (Required) A list of destination addresses for this route.